pret/pokecrystal/extras/README.md

 Pokémon Crystal utilities and extras
 ==============================

-`crystal.py` parsees the ROM into classes and objects.
+`crystal.py` parses the ROM into classes and objects.
 It prmarily parses map headers, "second" map headers, map event headers, map script headers, map triggers, map "callbacks", map blockdata, xy triggers, warps, people-events, texts and scripts.
 The purpose of the file is to parse the ROM into python and then spit it back out with the global `to_asm()` method.

 #### Simple ASM generation example